Skip to content

 OSTROMOUKHOV class-attribute instance-attribute

 Another error diffusion kernel.
 Slow, available only for integer input at the moment.
-Avoids usual F-S artefacts.
+Avoids usual F-S artifacts.

 QUASIRANDOM class-attribute instance-attribute